kgraefe/pidgin-master-password/README.md

 "Source code" archives, you need to run `./autogen.sh` before running `./configure`.

+### Building on MacOS
+For building on MacOS [Homebrew][11] must be installed on the system.
+To build the plugin you need to extract a relase tarball and compile it from source:

+1. Install runtime and build dependencies:

+    ```
+    brew install pidgin libsodium
+    brew install intltool automake libtool pkg-config
+    ```

+2. In Homebrew `gettext` and `libffi` are not installed system-wide so we must point the build system to the correct paths:

+    ```
+    export PATH="/usr/local/opt/gettext/bin:$PATH"
+    export LDFLAGS="-L/usr/local/opt/gettext/lib"
+    export CPPFLAGS="-I/usr/local/opt/gettext/include"
+    export ACLOCAL_PATH="/usr/local/opt/gettext/share/aclocal"
+    export PKG_CONFIG_PATH="/usr/local/opt/libffi/lib/pkgconfig"
+    ```

+   This must be done in every new shell session.
+Therefore I normally put those in an `environment` file which I then load with `source environment`.

+3. Configure, compile and install:

+    ```
+    ./configure
+    make
+    make install
+    ```

 ## Contribution
 We love patches. :heart: Please fork the project, do your changes and make a pull request.